mcx-lab/rl-baselines3-zoo/docs/gait_control.md

 python train.py --algo ppo --env A1GymEnv-v0 -f logs
 ```

-By default, the configured gait is a walking gait with frequency 1.5Hz and duty factor of 0.5.
-The policy will observe reference foot contacts for only the current timestep.
+By default, the configuration is:
+- a walking gait
+- frequency 1.5Hz
+- duty factor of 0.5
+- Policy observes reference foot contacts for (0,1,2,10,50) steps ahead.

 ## Training with Gait Randomization